-- All of the preset folders are gathered under one \Presets folder at the root.
-This helps reduce the clutter at the root and reduces the number of directories that the system has to scan to find presets. - Before you Pack a preset file, the .xml file lives in its own sub-folder under \Presets which is created as soon as you create a preset, but the WAV files stay in their source folders until you pack them. - Bitbox will automatically move a legacy preset into the new folder location the first time you load that preset after upgrading to the 1.5 firmware.
-You may then use the Pack function to consolidate all of the files used by the preset into the preset's folder.
+- All of the preset folders are gathered under one \Presets folder at the root. - Before you Pack a preset file, the .xml file lives in its own sub-folder under Presets which is created as soon as you create a preset, but the WAV files stay in their source folders until you pack them. - Bitbox mk2 will automatically move a legacy preset into the new folder location the first time you load that preset.
+You may then use the Pack function to consolidate all of the files used by the preset into the preset's folder. - New WAV files are stored in the folder for the preset.